 The actuarial function consists of individuals with the appropriate skillsets and knowledge of financial and insurance mathematics commensurate with the nature, scale and complexity of LUK's and the Group's business and meets the requirements and tasks of Article 48 of the Solvency II Directive.
+More broadly than Solvency II, the members of the LUK Actuarial Function contribute to other areas of the business where deemed appropriate.

-All members of the actuarial function are either fully qualified actuaries or working towards qualification.
-As such, experience and skills are maintained through continued professional development/education and adherence to the relevant professional body's code of conduct, standards or practice.
+To ensure experience, skills and awareness of market and emerging issues are maintained, all members are required to annually partake in and evidence continued professional development/education and adherence to their relevant professional body's code of conduct, standards or practice.